superowner/Shiny-ID3-Tagger/README.md

   - **Disc number**
   - **Track count**
   - **Track number**
-- Auto downloads and embedds an **album cover**
+- Auto downloads and embedds the **album cover**
-- Adds lyrics as ID3 tag
+- Adds lyrics as ID3 tag *Unsynced lyrics*
-- Corrects casing and spelling mistakes
+- Corrects casing and spelling mistakes in all tags

 ## How To Install
 - [Download and extract the latest release](https://github.com/ShinyId3Tagger/Shiny-ID3-Tagger/releases/latest)